Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Experiments

 \subsubsection{Acoustic environments}

-for this challenging task, GMM-EM did not converge when the TAU2019 or UrbanSound8K data were considered.
+For this challenging task, GMM-EM did not converge when the TAU2019 or UrbanSound8K data were considered.
 The VaDE and its lower-complexity variation, the VaDE-AC, consistently presented divergence or latent space collapse\footnote{We refer to latent space collapse when all data is classified to a single cluster.}, even for different random seeds.

-Differently, as we can see in Table~\ref{tab:results_partB}, K-means was able to converge but achieved very poor clustering metrics.
+First and foremost, as we can see in Table~\ref{tab:results_partB} how the labels from the datasets represent very low clustering scores, stemming from the disconnection of the labels themselves (location where the scenes were recorded) to their actual audio content.
+In terms of clustering, K-means was able to converge but achieved very poor clustering metrics.
 Moreover, the VIB-GMM-AC could process the data without any divergence or latent collapse, however, its higher-complexity format, the VIB-GMM, often would result in a collapse of the clusters.
-This could probably be remedied by a tailored initialization of weights, which is out of scope for this comparison.
 Indifferently, we can suppose that the problem for the VaDE probably stems from the loss function, given that VIB-GMM-AC and VaDE-AC have a very similar neural network architecture, but different losses, with the additional considerations in the VaDE ELBO \eqref{eq:vade_elbo_compact} becoming too strict of a constraint when applied to high-dimensional highly-overlapping data.
 Furthermore, by removing the VaDE loss function constraint, the general form considered for the VIB-GMM-AC was able to hold a stable training.
 Nevertheless, the metrics show unsuccessful clustering.
 Such scores are in line with expectations from the previous experiment, where we pointed out that the Gaussian mixture latent space is not the most interesting choice for clustering given its continuous nature, while clustering is, in essence, a categorical problem.

 By considering a categorical latent space for clustering, the M2-AC model was able to achieve satisfactory silhouette, DBI, and CHI scores for both TAU2019 and UrbanSound8K datasets.
 Considering windows of 1 second of audio, we also applied the time-context windowing approach proposed in Section~\ref{sec:windowing} resulting in the M2-AC-w variation.
 The windowing approach reduced even further the complexity of the model with an obvious penalization in all clustering metrics, which is expected given that the new estimation approximates the entire signal by separate windows, averaging each output.
 The windowing approach is still, however, able to perform successful clustering for both considered datasets.